ItsRish07/loginbackend/README.md

 CREATE DATABASE glaciolive_db;

+# env file

-# Navigate to the backend/ directory and create a .env file: replace "YOUR_USER" and "YOUR_PASSWORD" with your connection name nd password
+Navigate to the backend/ directory and create a .env file: replace "YOUR_USER" and "YOUR_PASSWORD" with your connection name nd password

 DATABASE_URL=mysql+pymysql://YOUR_USER:YOUR_PASSWORD@localhost:3306/glaciolive_db
 SECRET_KEY=your_very_secret_key_here